PLiljaSheeley/Peter-home/README.md

 # Peter-home

-Site to introduce myself
+Site to introduce myself, portfolio, and how to reach me

-npm start to start server
+Npm start to start server